 Escrow & Title Resource – Frequently Asked Questions

 Are you ready to make an offer on a home or vacant land in Marana?
-Joann Bersell, Branch Manager and Senior Escrow Officer of Stewart Title & Trust of Tucson, has compiled a list of frequently asked questions and answers about opening escrow and title insurance.
+Joann Bersell, Branch Manager and Senior Escrow Officer of Title Security/Pima Title, has compiled a list of frequently asked questions and answers about opening escrow and title insurance.

 Sellers may purchase a home warranty plan prior to selling in order to protect against repairs needed during the listing period.
 The purchaser may have the option to assume the policy at the close of escrow, or the Seller may offer to purchase a home warranty policy for the Purchaser.
 Offering a home warranty plan can provide these benefits: